Last Updated on December 31, 2023 by Electricalvolt

-At the very beginning of electrical sciences and its practical applications, everything was based on direct currents.
-One of the first applications was DC Telegraphy completely powered by electrochemical batteries.
-DC power using dynamos were the main source of electrical lighting.
-At pearl street in New York, the first electrical station was built by Thomas Alva Edison and it began in the year 1882 with an operating DC voltage of 110 volts.
+Everything was based on direct currents at the beginning of electrical sciences and its practical applications.
+One of the first applications was DC Telegraphy, which was completely powered by electrochemical batteries.
+DC power using dynamos was the main source of electrical lighting.
+At Pearl Street in New York, the first electrical station was built by Thomas Alva Edison, and it began in 1882 with an operating DC voltage of 110 volts.

-In recent times, modern civilization mainly depends on the consumption of electrical energy for domestic, industrial, commercial, and agricultural applications for which purpose an efficient transmission system is very necessary since the generating stations are in remote areas.
+In recent times, modern civilization mainly depends on the consumption of electrical energy for domestic, industrial, commercial, and agricultural applications, for which an efficient transmission system is necessary since the generating stations are in remote areas.

-The requirements to make a transmission system efficient are as below:
+The requirements to make a transmission system efficient are as follows:

 - Low Transmission losses